Sukhoi Su35

 The failure of the sale of Egypt’s Su-35s hurts Russia’s already weak armaments industry.
 Losses on the battlefield in Ukraine, along with international sanctions, have delayed supply dates.
 Ukrainian reports indicate that Russia has lost over 40% of its Su-35 aircraft, which further diminishes its credibility as an exporter.

-There are just a few dozen Su-57 stealth fighters in service, so even efforts to sell them have not been very successful.
+Because only a few dozen Su-57 stealth fighters are in service, efforts to sell them have been largely unsuccessful.
 India and Indonesia, for example, have either postponed purchasing Russian fighters or abandoned their plans to do so completely.

 In the meantime, the U.S. actively uses diplomacy and funding to dissuade allies from purchasing Russian military systems.
 However, China steadily expands its military footprint, posing a long-term challenge to sustained Western dominance.

 Egypt deliberately rejected the Su-35 after conducting a thorough technical review of its combat performance and relevance.
 Moreover, Egypt prioritized stealth, autonomy, and multirole capability in its evolving air force doctrine.
-Cairo consequently turned its attention to contemporary Chinese aircraft like the J-10C and tried-and-true Western platforms like the Rafale.
+As a result, Cairo shifted its focus toward modern Chinese aircraft, such as the J-10C, and established Western platforms, such as the Rafale.

 References